History of lesbianism: 17th and 18th centuries

+19th century

 Close intimate relationships were common among women in the mid-nineteenth century.
 This was attributed to strict gender roles that led women to expand their social circle to other women for emotional support.
 These relationships were expected to form close between women with similar socioeconomic status.
 Since there was not defined language in regards to lesbianism at the time, these relationships were seen as merely homosocial.
 Though women developed very close emotional relationships with one another, marriage to men was still the norm.
 However, there is evidence of possible sexual relationships beyond an emotional level.
 Documents from two African-American women describe practices known as "bosom sex."
-While these women practiced heterosexuality with their husbands, it is still believed their relationship was romantic and sexual.
+While these women practiced heterosexuality with their husbands, it is believed that their relationship was romantic and sexual.

 The late nineteenth century and early twentieth century saw the flourishing of "Boston marriages" in New England.
 The term describes romantic friendship between two women, living together without any financial support from men.
 Many lasting romantic friendships began at women's colleges.
 This kind of relationship actually predates the New England custom, as there have been examples of this in the United Kingdom and continental Europe since the seventeenth century.
-Belief in the platonic nature of Boston marriages began to dissipate after followers of Freud cast suspicion on the supposed innocent friendships of the "marriages".
+Belief in the platonic nature of Boston marriages began to dissipate after followers of Freud cast suspicion on the supposed innocent friendships of the "marriages."

-Anne Lister, considered the first modern lesbian.

-Later 20th and early 21st centuries (1969–present)
+Poet Emily Dickinson (1830–1886) wrote over 300 letters and poems to Susan Gilbert, who later became her sister-in-law, and later engaged in romantic correspondence with Kate Scott Anthon.

+Freeborn Black women Addie Brown and Rebecca Primus left evidence of their passion in letters: "No kisses is like youres."
+They wrote openly of their sexual affection for one another, and despite their working-class economic status their writings survived, both of which are unusual for the time.

+In Georgia in 1870, schoolteacher Alice Baldy wrote to her college friend Josie Varner, "Do you know that if you touch me, or speak to me there is not a nerve of fibre in my body that does not respond with a thrill of delight?"